ARCANEDEV/Hasher/_docs/3-Usage.md

 }
 ```

-As you can see, the `__constructor` will receive an array as argument containing the selected `connection` settings.
+As you can see, the `__constructor` will receive an array as argument containing the selected `option` settings.

  > Check the [HashidsDriver](https://github.com/ARCANEDEV/Hasher/blob/master/src/Drivers/HashidsDriver.php) class as example.